LABORA-INF-UFG/PlugFest-O-RAN-2024/docs/nonRT-RIC.md

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/rancher/local-path-provisioner/v0.0.26/deploy/local-path-storage.yaml
 ```
-We must clone the Non-RT RIC by following the steps described [here](https://wiki.o-ran-sc.org/display/RICNR/Release+I+-+Run+in+Kubernetes#:~:text=helm/chartmuseum)-,Preparations,-Download%20the%20the).
+We must clone the Non-RT RIC by following the steps described <a href="here">[https://doi.org/10.23919/CNSM59352.2023.10327822](https://wiki.o-ran-sc.org/display/RICNR/Release+I+-+Run+in+Kubernetes#:~:text=helm/chartmuseum)-,Preparations,-Download%20the%20the)</a>
+.
 Furthermore, we need to change all instances of storageClassName to local-path, as shown in the example in the file below, where there are six changes.
 ```yaml
 dep/nonrtric/RECIPE_EXAMPLE/example_recipe.yaml
 …